scheidelg/SEC530-London-2020/Notes.md

 | :--- | :--- | :--- | :--- |
 | CNAME | (base name within `scheidel.net`) | scheidelg.github.io | 1 week |

-Note: This assumes that we already have the A records created for the apex domain (i.e., `scheidel.net`) to resolve to the GitHub Pages IP addresses.
+Note: This assumes that we already have the A records created for the apex domain (i.e., `scheidel.net`) to resolve to the GitHub Pages IP addresses:

 | Type | Name | Value | TTL |
 | :--- | :--- | :--- | :--- |